 The cabinet can house a single string of front-terminal VRLA batteries (four batteries per string).
-A cabinet can also be equipped with an optional riser compartment to support a second battery string.
-See Supported Batteries for a list of supported battery types.
+A cabinet can also be equipped with an optional riser compartment to support a second battery string (pad only).

 This topic provides instructions for the following task: